Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Short to Middle term Wishlist (Thanks to all the feedback)
 - Write a new devlog with screen recording (about my first jam leading to many improvements)
+- Add a settings menu to control audio for sfx and music
 - Redesign the missile tower to be more in-theme: homing attack-pigeons from a bird-house would be radical.
 - Re-add leave game option to pause menu and using "select / -"
 - Make a great immersive [story mode](https://www.reddit.com/r/godot/comments/1e8ugca/comment/leasis1/)